CARE OF VULVAL SKIN

 This leaflet has been written to help you understand more about the care of vulval skin.
-It gives general advice for women who have a diagnosed skin condition affecting the vulva or who experience symptoms such as itching, dryness or soreness in the genital region.
+It gives general advice for women who have a diagnosed skin condition affecting the vulva or women who are experiencing symptoms such as itching, dryness or soreness in the genital regionwithout any specific diagnosis.

 What is vulval skin?

 The “vulva” is the term used to describe the visible part of the female genitalia which includes the inner and outer “lips” (labia) and clitoris.

 How should I care for my vulval skin?

 The skin of the vulva is sensitive and can be easily irritated by everyday products including panty liners, soap, bubble baths, shower gels, talcum powder, cleansing wipes and feminine hygiene wipes, perfumes, deodorants, antiseptics, fragranced washing powders and fabric conditioners.

 Avoid using any of the irritant products listed above on the vulva.

 Do not wash the vulva too often (once a day is usually enough) as washing too often may aggravate dryness and cause irritation.

 Apply an unscented emollient (moisturising) ointment, cream or lotion regularly to soothe, protect and act as a barrier.

 If shampoos and shower gels irritate the vulva during showers you can apply your emollient before having a bath or shower to prevent the skin from coming into contact with these products.
 You may find it more comfortable to wear loose fitting 100% cotton underwear and avoid tight fitting clothing such as jeans or leggings.